pudly/schmopera-hugo/content/articles/manitoba-underground-opera-s-marriage-of-figaro.md

 <figure data-type="image">{{% md %}}{{% /md %}}

-<figcaption></figcaption>
+<figcaption>in Manitoba Underground Opera's production of The Marriage of Figaro, 2022.
+Photo: Paul McKeen.</figcaption>
 </figure>

 Cherubino (played by Hailey Witt) was a non-binary character, emphasized with clear and deliberate they/them/their pronouns throughout the show.
 The English translation of "Voi, che sapete" was exceptionally well-crafted, and beautifully depicted the young teenager exploring their identity.
 Witt displayed thought, understanding, and sensitivity in the portrayal of Cherubino, and exhibited a natural versatility in both acting and singing.
 Kyle Briscoe was possibly one of the most charming Don Basilios I've seen, and balanced elegance and sass as he fueled the drama with gossip and scandal.
 Rosmarie Vanderhooft as Marcellina and Matt Pauls as Bartolo charismatically stole the audience's hearts and gaze with their fabulous costumes, flare, and vocal blend.
-Special mention should be made of Jolene Groundbeef, 	who consulted on Pauls' stunning drag outfit.
+Special mention should be made of [Jolean Groundbeef](https://www.instagram.com/joleangroundbeef/?hl=en), who consulted on Pauls' stunning drag outfit.

 Looking back on the night, everything seemed to be in its right place in MUO's _Marriage of Figaro_.
 The sense of community, learning, and joy could not be ignored in the room.
 When looking at the future of opera, this small company seems to have figured out a thing or two, and their work would make any Winnipegger proud to be part of the arts community.